Team-EasyMeal-C23-PC677/.github/profile/README.md

   </a>
 </p>

+# 🤖 Introduction

-EasyMeal is an application which help users by giving recipe recommendations based on ingredients they have.
+📱 EasyMeal is an application which help users by giving recipe recommendations based on ingredients they have.
 This application also helps user find out ingredients they don't know simply by uploading image(s) of the ingredient(s).

-# Team Member
+# 👤 Team Member
 | Member | Student ID | Path |
 | ----------- | :---------: | :----------: |
 | A038DSX2261 | Doanda Dresta Rahma	 | Mobile Development |